-Even when speeding to an emergency, it is the duty of the driver and emergency services vehicle to show due regard to all other road users.
-It isn’t uncommon for people to find this concept counter-intuitive, or even immoral, especially when they are involved in an accident with an ambulance, fire truck, or other responder designed to serve and protect the community.
-New York’s highest court and the State’s laws governing the operation of emergency vehicles say different.
-Sirens, horns and flashing lights will never excuse a driver of an emergency vehicle to forget to take their most important tool to the emergency call- common sense and due regard.
+Even when speeding to an emergency, it is the duty of the driver of an emergency services vehicle to show due regard to all other road users.
+New York’s highest court and the State’s laws governing the operation of emergency vehicles make it clear: Sirens, horns, and flashing lights will never excuse a driver of an emergency vehicle’s reckless behavior.

 New York’s Law Governing Emergency Vehicle Drivers

 In Ayers v.
-OBrien, 13 N.Y.3d 456 (2009), the plaintiff was a Broome County deputy sheriff.
-While executing a U-turn to pursue a speeding vehicle, his patrol car was struck by the motor vehicle being driven by the defendant (it seems the speeding car got away).
-Ayers sued O’Brien for his injuries, making the customary allegations of negligence.
+O’Brien, 13 N.Y.3d 456 (2009), the plaintiff (Ayers) was a Broome County deputy sheriff.
+While executing a U-turn to pursue a speeding vehicle, his patrol car was struck by the motor vehicle being driven by the defendant.
+Ayers sued O’Brien for his injuries, alleging negligence.
 In his defense, O’Brien asserted the defense of comparative fault, and sought to hold the deputy accountable for his own lack of care in operating his cruiser.

 Ayers moved to dismiss O’Brien’s affirmative defense, claiming that New York law allowed him a qualified immunity from liability while operating an emergency vehicle.
 Although the trial court agreed with the plaintiff’s position, the Appellate Division, Third Department did not, ruling that this defense was unavailable to Ayers since he stood in the shoes of a plaintiff, not a defendant.

 The Court of Appeals of the State of New York agreed with the Third Department.
 In doing so, the Court of Appeals first examined the applicable statute.
 Notably, Section 1104 of the New York State Vehicle and Traffic Law (VTL) affords a number of privileges and protections to operators of authorized emergency vehicles, provided they are involved in an ‘emergency operation’.
-In relevant part, the statute specifies that the operator of an emergency vehicle may exceed speed limits (as long as such actions do not endanger life or property), “run” red lights and stop signs, and disregard normal restrictions on turns and directions of movement.
+The statute specifies that the operator of an emergency vehicle may exceed speed limits (as long as such actions do not endanger life or property), run red lights and stop signs, and disregard normal restrictions on turns and directions of movement.

 Nonetheless, these privileges are not without limitation, as the Court went on to note.
-The statutory text is clear.
 The emergency vehicle operator must always bear the burden of driving with ‘due regard for the safety of all persons’ and will suffer the consequences of driving with ‘reckless disregard for the safety of others’.
 (See, VTL 1104(e)).
-Indeed, as Judge Pigott opined, while the law does much to immunize an operator from liability in an emergency situation, the statute specifically does not protect the emergency vehicle driver ‘from the consequences of his reckless disregard for the safety of others’.
+Indeed, as Judge Pigott opined, while the law does much to protect an operator from liability in an emergency situation, the statute specifically does not protect the emergency vehicle driver ‘from the consequences of his reckless disregard for the safety of others’.
 Ayers at 458.

 The Reasoning Behind the Law